 Who is a good candidate for breast implants?

 Ideally patients are in good mental and physical health and have a realistic expectation for plastic surgical outcomes.
 Patients breasts should be fully developed.
-Generally breast implants are recommended in cases where patients are dissatisfied with the size, shape, or texture of the breasts and other procedures such as breastlift alone aren’t adequate to give a desired result.
+Generally breast implants are recommended in cases where patients are dissatisfied with the size, shape, or texture of the breasts and other procedures such as breastlift (Mastopexy) alone aren’t adequate to give a desired result.

 Options and Variations